helenmand/TDT4310/README.md

 | 2 | Jan.
 27 | Feb.
 10 | Part-of-speech tagging, stemming/lemmatization, TF-IDF | Utilize part-of-speech for predictions | NLTK | 4, 5, 6 |
 | 3 | Feb.
 10 | Feb.
 24 | Wordnet and SentiWordNet, dependency parsing, POS chunking | Sentiment-based and multi-word predictions | spaCy, Scikit-learn | 7, 8 |
 | 4 | Feb.
 24 | Mar.
 10 | Unsupervised topic modeling and named entities | Topic-aware predictions | Scikit-learn, Gensim | 9, 10 |

+> Note that you can find some useful tips from last year's course here: https://github.com/tollefj/TDT4310-2022

 ## `The main theme: building a smart keyboard 💻`
 Throughout the labs, alongside a few questions and simple tasks, you will be implementing a **smart keyboard**, mostly from scratch.
 I have prepared a full-stack application, where your task is to build a system that suggests the next word(s).